 Transformers.
 These genius pieces of electromagnetic engineering transformed the twentieth century in a way that was inconceivable only a few years before.
 They are the core of our AC power supply network, and can be found almost everywhere.
 Heck, an AC motor is just a transformer that spins!

-Wait… what do you mean that, despite their importance, this is not the vision that most people have when they hear the world “Transformers”?
+Wait… what do you mean that, despite their importance, this is not the vision that most people have when they hear the word “Transformers”?
 Hmm… Are you saying that the word more usually conjures up images of giant alien robots that can shift their bodies into the shapes of cars, trucks, planes, toasters and robotic dinosaurs?
 Gotta love that pop culture repurposing of words!

 Transformers, the toys, began life in 1984 when Hasbro brought a bunch of transforming toys from the Diaclone line in Japan to North American shelves.
 However, they rightly figured they’d need a cartoon, and a mythology, to distinguish their product form everything else on the toy aisle shelves.
 They weren’t wrong; if there’s a lesson the ‘80s taught us, it was that a toy without mythos and a world of its own to exist in likely will fail.
 However, the folks at Hasbro and Marvel (it was quite a team-up) did such a good job, and put so much attention into the detail of their universe, that something really magical happened.
 Not only did they flesh out a universe that helped support a toy line for 4-5 years, they created a mythos that still exists, and is even expanding, today!